 It’s true!
-I built our gate all my little bitty self.
+I built our gate all by myself.
 I’ve been asked several questions about my gate, so I thought I would share how I made it.

 My husband and I had just finished building the fence.
 (I give him credit for all the labor-intensive work there.
 I just held fence pickets.)
 Unfortunately, we weren’t able to get the gate built before our weekend was over.

 My husband is very busy with work during the summer and I was growing a bit impatient.
 I really wanted to get going on our gate.
 We were just starting our backyard landscaping and I needed to be able to contain our very busy little boy.

 Here she is:

 Aint she perty??
 It’s cedar to match our fence.
 I have to warn you, though that it’s not done.
 The posts on either side look like two goal posts.
 We still need to finish the top.
 We haven’t quite figured out what we want to do yet.
 This post is just to give details about the actual gate

 Do you love the window detail as much as I do??
 I knew I wanted to do something different to make our gate unique.